 Communication and electric supply circuits, energized at 750 volts or less, including their service drops, should be kept clear of vegetation in new construction and when circuits are reconstructed or repaired, whenever practicable.
 When a utility has actual knowledge, obtained either through normal operating practices or notification to the utility, that any circuit energized at 750 volts or less shows strain or evidences abrasion from vegetation contact, the condition shall be corrected by reducing conductor tension rearranging or replacing the conductor, pruning the vegetation or placing mechanical protection on the conductor(s).
 For the purpose of this rule, abrasion is defined as damage to the insulation resulting from the friction between the tree and conductor.
 Scuffing or polishing of the insulating covering is not considered abrasion.
-Strain on a conductor is present when there is additional tension causing a deflection of the conductors, in and of itself, does not constitute a violation of the rule.
+Strain on a conductor beyond the slack of the span.
+Contact between vegetation and conductors, in and of itself, does not constitute a violation of the rule.